samlist21/Dewey/README.md

-git commit -m "Your message here" git push git status    Helps you figure out where you are in the versions
+git commit -m "Your message here" git push git status    Helps you figure out where you are in the versions git -n <command>   This is a dry-run and helps you figure out what will happen if you run the command git rm <file or directory>  This command will remove files from the repository.
+Also use exclude file in the .git/info directory

 ```